bennybroseph/Diablo-360/README.md

 ===============================

 D360 is an attempt at a useable method of controlling Diablo 3 via an Xbox 360 controller on Windows.
 While I don't think it'll replace keyboard/mouse for everyday play, I hope it'll be useful enough to allow users to drop a Torment level or two and run some bounties or similar from their couch/stationary bike/bed.
 This is a very early beta - things work on my development machine, but are not necessarily going to work everywhere.
-Issues/suggestions/crash reports are welcome at d360project@gmail.com.
+Issues/suggestions/crash reports are welcome at ~~d360project@gmail.com~~(Email me instead: bennybroseph@gmail.com).
 I expect to wake up to a multitude of people on the internet angry that this (very, VERY early) software doesn't work perfectly. :D

 The software will only work with Diablo 3 running in Windowed (Fullscreen) mode, on the left monitor.
 I'll add in the ability to modify that at a later date.